-In order to qualify as a REIT, we cannot have at the end of any taxable year any undistributed tax E&P that is attributable to a C corporation taxable year.
-We expect to have distributed all of our current and accumulated non-REIT tax E&P on or prior to December 31, 2003.
-The calculation of such E&P, however, is a complex factual and legal determination.
-We may have less than complete information at the time we undertake our analysis or may interpret the applicable law differently than the IRS.
-There can be no assurances that the IRS will agree with our determination of our current and accumulated E&P, and there are uncertainties regarding the amount of such E&P. These uncertainties include the possibility that the IRS could, upon audit, increase our taxable income, which would increase our accumulated E&P.
+In order to qualify as a REIT, we cannot have at the end of any taxable year any undistributed tax earnings and profits ("E&P") that is attributable to a C corporation taxable year.
+We believe that we distributed all of our current and accumulated non-REIT E&P prior to December 31, 2003.
+The calculation of such E&P, however, is a complex factual and legal determination, and we may interpret the applicable law differently than the IRS.
+Accordingly, there are no assurances that the IRS will agree with our determination of such E&P, and there are uncertainties regarding the amount of such E&P. These uncertainties include the possibility that the IRS could, upon audit, successfully increase our taxable income, which would increase our accumulated E&P.

 Disregarded Subsidiaries.
 If a REIT owns a corporate subsidiary that is a "qualified REIT subsidiary," that subsidiary is disregarded for federal income tax purposes, and all assets, liabilities and items of income, deduction and credit of the subsidiary are treated as assets, liabilities and items of income, deduction and credit of the REIT itself, including for purposes of the gross income and asset tests applicable to REITs as summarized below.
 A qualified REIT subsidiary is any corporation, other than a TRS, that is wholly-owned by a REIT, or by other disregarded subsidiaries, or by a combination of the two.
 Other entities that are wholly-owned by a REIT, including single member limited liability companies, are also generally disregarded as separate entities for federal income tax purposes, including for purposes of the REIT income and asset tests.
-Disregarded subsidiaries and disregarded entities are sometimes referred to herein as "pass-through subsidiaries."